railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 	*Configuration* is less radical – it's the general process of setting all the parameters of the software to fit the needs of your system (often called *parameterization* or *setup*).
-	Configuration is also, by convention, the name of the sub-menu below each of Open ERP's top-level menus that is accessible only to the administrative user for that section.
+	Configuration is also, by convention, the name of the sub-menu below each of OpenERP's top-level menus that is accessible only to the administrative user for that section.

 	*Personalization* is just that subset of configuration options that shapes the system to the